madminer-tool/madminer-workflow-ph/INSTALL.md

 ### 6. Install Numpy on Python2
-Finally, as some of the MadGraph package use _Fortran_ code internally, an additional binary need to be installed.
+Finally, as some MadGraph packages use _Fortran_ code internally, an additional binary need to be installed.
 The binary is used to create _Fortran_ to Python interfaces, it is called `f2py`, and it is distributed by [Numpy][numpy-website].